The use of traps is regulated under the Prevention of Cruelty to Animals Regulations 2019.

-A confinement trap is any trap that uses a cage, bag, yard or container to confine the whole body of the animal.
+A confinement trap is any trap that confines the whole body of one or more animals in a:

 A confinement trap can only be used if it is designed in such a way that it will not cause unreasonable pain and suffering to a trapped animal.
 The trap must not grip any part of the animal's body and must not contain hooks or protruding parts that may injure an animal.